lafont-e/0-stor/benchmark/orchestrator/README.md

                         written (default ./report)
 ```

-## Orchestrator config file
+### Orchestrator config file
 Config file for the `orchestrator` consists of two parts:

   * `template` represents the template of the config file for the benchmark client. it consists of the two parts itself:

   * `benchmarks` contains set of the benchmark parameter.
   Multiple benchmarks can be added to the final report.

-The config for each benchmark consists of `prime_parameter` and optional `second_parameter`.
+The config for each benchmark is marked by the `prime_parameter` and inside there can be an optional `second_parameter` defined.
 If no benchmark parameters are given, `template` will be directly used to run benchmarking and output the system throughput.
 If only `prime_parameter` is given, `orchestrator` creates a plot of the system throughput versus values in `range` of the `prime parameter`.
 If both `prime_parameter` and `second_parameter` are given, a few plots will be combined in the output figure, one for each value in `range` of `second_parameter`.

+Also inside of the `prime_parameter` field the `id` specifies what zstor config field is being benchmarked.
+The `range` field specifies the different values for that zstor config field being used in the benchmarks.

 Here is an example of the config file:
 ``` yaml